bitsnark/bitsnark-lib/README.md

 Once the prover signs and publishes the `Proof` transaction, it spends the prover's stake and locks it.

 If the verifier finds the proof valid, they let the shorter timelock expire, at which point the prover can sign and publish the `Proof Uncontested` transaction and claim the stake back (along with any optional locked funds).
-This transaction spends two outputs from the `Proof` transaction: the symbolic output required to publish the `Challenge` transaction (making it forever invalid) and the output that carries the prover's stake (making `Challenge Uncontested` also forever invalid).
+This transaction spends both outputs of the `Proof` transaction: the symbolic output required to publish the `Challenge` transaction (making it forever invalid) and the output that carries the prover's stake (making `Challenge Uncontested` also forever invalid).

-If, however, the verifier finds the proof invalid, they publish the `Challenge` transaction, which sends the verifier's payment (along with the symbolic satoshi from the `Proof` transaction) to the prover's wallet and prevents the `Challenge Uncontested` transaction from ever being valid.
+If, however, the verifier finds the proof invalid, they publish the `Challenge` transaction, which sends the verifier's payment (along with the symbolic output from the `Proof` transaction) to the prover's wallet and prevents the `Challenge Uncontested` transaction from ever being valid.

 If the prover does not respond to the challenge (or fails to publish the `Proof Uncontested` transaction when no challenge was made) before the longer timelock expires, the verifier can claim the prover's stake (and prevent the transfer of any locked funds) by publishing the `Challenge Uncontested` transaction.

-To avoid this, the prover must publish the first `State` transaction, which includes the state of the program's execution up to the program's middle.
-This transaction spends the remaining six outputs from the `Proof` transaction, making it mutually exclusive with the `Challenge Uncontested` transaction and providing enough space to include the state of the program's execution.
+To avoid this, the prover must publish the first `State` transaction, which includes the state of the program's execution at nine points, dividing the entire execution into ten segments.
+This transaction the remaining output from the `Proof` transaction, making it mutually exclusive with the `Challenge Uncontested` transaction.

 If the verifier does not respond to the state before the timelock expires, the prover can claim the stake back along with any locked funds by publishing the first `State Uncontested` transaction.

-To avoid this, the verifier must publish the first `Select` transaction, either accepting or rejecting the mid-point state presented by the prover.
-If the verifier disagrees with the state, a point of contention must exist in the first half of the program.
-If the verifier agrees with the state, but not with the final result, a point of contention must exist in the second half of the program.
+To avoid this, the verifier must publish the first `Select` transaction, selecting one of the ten segments of the execution defined by the `State` transaction as a segment that contains a point of contention.
+Since the input of the program is given, and the output is contested, an honest verifier will always be able to identify at least one segment they disagree with the prover on (i.e. they accept the state before it, but not the state after it).

-This state/select process is then repeated multiple times, with the prover having to publish `State n` before the verifier publishes `Select Uncontested n-1` and then the verifier having to publich `Select n` before the prover publishes `State Ucontested n`, until a point of contention is identified in the last `Select` transaction.
+This state/select process is then repeated multiple times, with the prover having to publish `State n` before the verifier publishes `Select Uncontested n-1` and then the verifier having to publich `Select n` before the prover publishes `State Ucontested n`, until a single contentious instruction is identified in the last `Select` transaction.

-In the condensed diagram, the bisection process is collapsed into a single node connecting the first `State` to the last `Select`, but in the full diagram, it is expanded into 19 steps, each with its own timelock, with the prover's stake being spendable from all of the `State Uncontested` and `Select Uncontested` transactions, and the locked funds being spendable from all of the `State Uncontested` transactions.
+In the condensed diagram, the dissection process is collapsed into a single node connecting the first `State` to the last `Select`, but in the full diagram it is expanded into the full 5 steps, each with its own timelock, with the prover's stake being spendable from all of the `State Uncontested` and `Select Uncontested` transactions, and with the locked funds being spendable from all of the `State Uncontested` transactions.

-Once the bisection process ends with the last `Select` and the contentious operation is identified, the prover must publish the `Argument` transaction, in which they commit to the two variables that are the input to the contentious operation, the operation itself (as identified by the binary path that located it) and its result, before the timelock expires and the verifier can publish the last `Select Uncontested` transaction.
+Once the dissection process ends with the last `Select` and the contentious operation is identified, the prover must publish the `Argument` transaction, in which they commit to the two variables that are the input to the contentious operation, the operation itself (as identified by the binary path that located it) and its result, before the timelock expires and the verifier can publish the last `Select Uncontested` transaction.

 The verifier can now claim the prover's stake and prevent the release of any locked funds by publishing the `Proof Refuted` transaction, which is only valid if the prover's argument is incorrect.